retromcorg/JVillage/README.md

-# JVillage
+# BMCVillage
-An alternative for Towny in Beta 1.7.3
+An alternative for Towny in Beta 1.7.3 based on JVillage